-Travis has been working on OutCasting since its inception in 2011.
+Travis worked on OutCasting from its inception in 2011.
 He is a theatre person who writes and performs in various productions.
-A college freshman who joined OutCasting at the beginning and stayed with us until he left for college in 2014, he looks to pursue theatre in school and one day combine his love of theatre and radio into a fabulous and meaningful product.
+A college student who stayed with us until he left for college in 2014, he looks to pursue theatre in school and one day combine his love of theatre and radio into a fabulous and meaningful product.
 He returned from college in 2015 to conduct our interview with Christopher Z. Hobson.

 Mady is one of OutCasting's founding members, having started in 2011 as a sophomore in high school.
 She left the program in 2013 to attend college in Boston, and is currently finishing up her undergraduate degree in Expressive Arts Therapy and Women's Studies.
 Mady holds OutCasting near and dear to her heart not only for the technical experience it provided but also for the opportunities it has presented her with as she continues to work in fields relevant to current social and political issues.

 George is one of OutCasting founding members.
 His most notable contribution was On Air with OutCasting, a short documentary about the program and how it has affected the lives of its volunteers.
 George directed and edited the film from numerous interview and b-roll footage he shot during his time at OutCasting.
 George left OutCasting for college in 2013 and continues to make films.
 He looks back on his time at OutCasting with the fondest of memories.

-Nicole, a high school senior, is a straight ally at OutCasting.
+Nicole was is a straight ally at OutCasting.
 She was active in her high school's drama club as a painter, set designer, and lighting engineer and is now majoring in Theatre Design & Technology in college.
 Nicole was also a tutor for the Big Brother Big Sister program and loves helping the people around her as much as she can.
-She enjoys participating in OutCasting not only for the technological experience but also for knowing that she is making a difference in what is quite possibly the most important social and political movement of her generation.
+She enjoyed her participation in OutCasting not only for the technological experience but also for knowing that she is making a difference in what is quite possibly the most important social and political movement of her generation.